nose-devs/nose/README.txt

    Prevent nose from byte-compiling the source into .pyc files while nose is scanning for and running tests.

+--pyut-style-separator

+   Use all-dots (PyUT style) test path separator (eg: module.class.test) instead of the default ':' (eg: dir.file:class.test).
+NB: this is inteded for use with module names rather than path to files.

 -a=ATTR, --attr=ATTR

    Run only tests that have attributes specified by ATTR [NOSE_ATTR]